agrc/palletjack/docs/README.md

 As a corollary to this, clients now import each module rather than palletjack exposing the classes directly.
 The recommended import is `from palletjack import extract, transform, load, utils` (omitting unused modules as necessary).

 Version 3 also introduces the use of class methods to take care of object instantiation for the client.
-These are used the most in `palletjack.load.FeatureServiceUpdater`, where the client just calls the relevant methods.
+These are used the most in `palletjack.load.ServiceUpdater`, where the client just calls the relevant methods.

 ### One Step at a Time